sealuzh/cd-linter-artifacts/README.md

 ### Card-sorting of the Received Comments

 Two authors performed an independent tagging of the comments that we received in the opened issues and then merged their annotations.
-The folder `reactions-to-issues/rq1-comment-sorting` contains the labels (`card-sorting-labels.csv`) and the result of the agreement (`card-sorting-agreement.csv`)
+The folder `reactions-to-issues/rq1-comment-sorting` contains the labels (`card-sorting-labels.csv`) and the result of the agreement (`card-sorting-agreement.csv`).

 ## Accuracy of CD-Linter (RQ2)